 - Metabolic and vasoactive drugs;

 Cortexin is a nootropic agent.
 It improves the interaction between neurons by normalizing the ratio between excitatory and inhibitory mediators.
 The recommended course of administration is 10 days, 10 mg daily in the morning.
-For more information on the method of using Cortexin and the recommended dosages, go to this section of the article.
+For more information on how to use Cortexin and the recommended dosages, go to this section of the article.

-Encephalopathy is the general name for a group of different conditions in which non-inflammatory brain damage occurs.
-The role of main damaging factor is a metabolic disorder of nerve cells, which leads to their death.
+Encephalopathy is a general name for a group of different conditions in which non-inflammatory brain damage occurs.
+The role of the main damaging factor belongs to a metabolic disorder of nerve cells, which leads to their death.
 There are 2 types of encephalopathy: perinatal and acquired.

 Perinatal encephalopathy is a disorder in the structure of the brain that occurs during the period from 28 weeks of intrauterine growth till the first week of life. Сlinical manifestations of this condition are noticeable from birth.

 Acquired encephalopathy is more common in adults.
 It is usually secondary to other diseases.
 Risk factors for the appearance of this pathology can be:

 - Exposure to endotoxins (in acute pancreatitis, hepatic and renal failure);

 - Diseases of the cardiovascular or respiratory system;